NCAS Computational Modelling Services

 Overview

-Cylc 8 has a compatibility mode that allows you to run an existing Cylc 7 workflow without fully upgrading.
+Information: Cylc 8 has a compatibility mode that allows you to run an existing Cylc 7 workflow without fully upgrading.
+Given that on PUMA2-ARCHER2 several changes are required even in compatability mode, we recommend fully upgrading to Cylc 8.

-These are mostly just changes to the top-level runtime settings.
-You may not have to make all these changes to your workflow, but do check all of the points below.
-As ever, we can’t cover all eventualities so your workflow may required additional changes.
+We can’t cover all cases so your workflow may required additional changes.
 Get in touch with the CMS helpdesk if you need further advice.

 a.
 Check your ssh setup